deliverydigital/delivery_digital_v2/EMAIL_SETUP.md

 1. SMTP credentials are set as environment variables on your hosting platform
 2. Use a professional email service (SendGrid, Mailgun, etc.) for reliability
-3. Register your production domain in the reCAPTCHA admin console
-4. Use production reCAPTCHA keys (not the test keys)
-5. Set both frontend (`VITE_RECAPTCHA_SITE_KEY`) and backend (`RECAPTCHA_SECRET_KEY`) environment variables
-6. Monitor email delivery and bounce rates
+3. Monitor email delivery and bounce rates
-7. Set up SPF, DKIM, and DMARC records for your domain to improve deliverability
+4. Set up SPF, DKIM, and DMARC records for your domain to improve deliverability
-8. Monitor reCAPTCHA analytics in the admin console for spam detection insights
+5. Consider implementing rate limiting or alternative spam protection if needed